Losing a loved one for any reason is upsetting, but you could be even more devastated when that person was the victim of a fatal accident.

 Further distant relatives, including parents and siblings, may also have rights if there are no surviving members of the decedent’s immediate family.

-Your relationship to the person who died is key in determining the compensation you can recover in a wrongful death claim.
+Your relationship to the person who died is key in determining the compensation you can recover in an Illinois wrongful death claim.

 The concept of “next of kin” may cut off certain individuals as beneficiaries, because the statute is intended to provide monetary damages to those who relied on the deceased for financial support.
-Therefore, a surviving spouse and children can file a suit, but parents and siblings may not.
+Therefore, a surviving spouse and children can file a wrongful death lawsuit, but parents and siblings may not.

 What fatal accidents allow for a wrongful death?